‘I try to find common ground with everyone.’ 1 Corinthians 9:22 NLT

-(3) Pray driving to work and ask God to help you see your workplace as a mission field.
+(3) Pray going to work or school and ask God to help you see that as a mission field.

 (4) Don’t downplay the importance of your faith.
 When it naturally fits a conversation, talk about church, prayer, Scripture, and Christian community.
 Let others see joy and purpose in your life.

-(5) Demonstrate God’s love for all people by initiating a company food collection for charity…or organising a blood donation campaign.
+(5) Demonstrate God’s love for all people by initiating a food collection for charity.

 (6) Strive for excellence.
-Be the person that your manager and co-workers rely on to do a solid job.
+Be the person that those around you rely on to do a solid job.

-(7) Invite co-workers to events with your Christian friends.
-Non-churchgoers are often open to going on holidays like Christmas or Easter.
+(7) Invite acquaintances to events with your Christian friends.
+Non-churchgoers are often open at times like Christmas or Easter.